nHydrate/EFCoreSimpleTest/README.md

-# Entity Framework Core Simple Test
+# Entity Framework Core Simple Example

 This sample project uses the nHydrate modeler to define a two entity model.
 There is a Customer and Order entity related by a relationship on CustomerId.